TangerineBoi/potatobot/README.md

 # potatobot
-discord bot to understand api-related stuff more
+A discord bot to understand api-related stuff more.